Are you dealing with the emotional reality of job search?

 Being unemployed or under-employed, can feel like the end of the world!
-The shock of losing your professional identity can have a really strong, negative impact on your life, and it takes time to accept and adjust to that new reality.
-When your career comes to a dead stop, you will experience many emotions: unresolved grief; rational and irrational fears; your self-esteem flies out the window; and you will find that there will be days where your “generalized anxiety” will go through the roof.
+The shock of losing your professional identity can have a really strong, negative impact on your life.
+It takes time to accept and adjust to the emotional reality of job search.
+When your career comes to a stop, you will experience many emotions — unresolved grief, rational and irrational fears, and your self-esteem flies out the window.
+You will find that there will be days where your “generalized anxiety” will go through the roof.

 While you’re in accepting and adapting mode, it’s a really good idea to get some perspective on where you are at with your career…It’s good to know where you stand on the continuum: Entry level (1-5 years)?
 Miid-level (5-10 years)?
 Senior level (10-15 years)?
 Exec level (15-20+ years)?
 Knowing where you stand will help you keep your expectations realistic about your own status within your own industry, and also will help you clearly articulate where you are heading next.
 When you clearly articulate what’s next, it puts others in a position to actually help you!
 Don’t leave anyone guessing!

 Grief is real.
 Once you start moving through acceptance and adaptation, put your focus on reinvention, and getting to that next level!
 Do your career homework: re-write your goals, upgrade all your marketing tools like resumes, your Bio, your personal brand, and your social media profiles, and dive deep into researching companies that you would like to work with.